Devon, UK, and Brittany, France.

 I’m Roselle Angwin, a Cornish poet, non-fiction and fiction author, mythologian, psychotherapist and indoor/outdoor workshop facilitator, retreat leader and mentor.
 I’m also a hedgerow medicine woman, a gardener, an animal-and-bird lover, a dancer, a mother, a partner, and an occasional painter.
 I have a name, it seems, for being a catalyst for deep change.

-I find huge joy in the work I’ve been doing with groups and individuals for 25 years now.
-Together we track poetry, myth and story, revelation, visions and deeper understanding along soul-paths in outer and inner landscapes.
+I find huge joy in the work I’ve been doing with groups and individuals for 30 years now (2021).
+This work goes hand-in-hand with my own writing.
+Together we track poetry, myth and story, revelation, visions, enchantments and deeper understanding along soul-paths in outer and inner landscapes.
 Then we write.
 Along the way transformation seems to happen, and the focus can shift from the personal to the service of transpersonal or collective values in relation to living harmoniously with all the other beings on on this earth, and with the land herself – together we can change the world!

-So ultimately my work is about how we live, and of course this means an integration of our inner world with how we relate to the outer.
+So ultimately my work is about waking up, and how we live, and of course this means an integration of our inner world with how we relate to the outer.

 I’ve dedicated my life to bringing together psyche and anima mundi, ‘world soul’, through a conversation between experience of wild nature, and the imagination.
 My core emphasis, both in my life and in all my work, is the integration of all the aspects of being: intellectual, emotional, physical, spiritual, intuitive; and the nature of our relationship to what we see as ‘other’, whether human or otherwise.